 - The umpire shall be the judge of the men and shall note the fouls and notify the referee when three consecutive fouls have been made.
 He shall have the power to disqualify men according to rule 5

 - The referee shall be the judge of the ball and shall decide when the ball is in play, in bounds, to which side it belongs, and shall keep the time.
-He shall decide when a goal has been made, and keep account of the goals, with any other duties that are usually performed by the referee.
+He shall decide when a goal has been made, and keep account of the goals, with any other duties that the referee usually performs.

 - The time shall be two 15-minute halves, with 5 minutes rest between.